 REA analysis shows that more than half of Australian properties are cheaper to buy than rent due to the record low-interest rates.

-At its final meeting of the year on Tuesday, the Reserve Bank of Australia announced that the official interest rate will remain at the same level of 0.10 per cent for the 13th consecutive month.
+At its final meeting of the year on Tuesday, the Reserve Bank of Australia announced that the official interest rate would remain at the same level of 0.10 per cent for the 13th consecutive month.

 The current mortgage interest rates are very favourable for buyers despite surging property prices.
 According to the REA Insights Buy or Rent Report, 56.8% of dwellings in Australia are cheaper to buy than rent, which means Australians can actually save money by buying a property.